Kecal7/Kecal7/README.md

 Welcome to my GitHub profile!<br>

-I'm currently focused on learning Python and Quality Assurance as I work toward a career switch into tech.
+I'm currently focused on learning Python and Quality Assurance skills as I work toward a career switch into tech.
 I enjoy exploring how things work, solving problems, and building skills that matter.<br><br>

 🛠️ Here you'll find small projects, learning exercises, and tools I'm experimenting with along the way.<br><br>